Thief (film): Music

 Mann has gained a reputation as a director who uses cutting-edge music for his films.

-Thief's moody soundscapes were composed and performed by Tangerine Dream, and was their second of many notable film scores composed by the group throughout the 1980s.
-The film was nominated for a Razzie Award for Worst Musical Score, but that didn't deter Mann from choosing them a second time to compose the music for his next feature film, the ill-fated 1983 WW II fantasy horror The Keep.
+Thief's moody soundscapes were composed and performed by Tangerine Dream.
+The soundtrack was the second of many notable film scores composed by the group throughout the 1980s.
+The film was nominated for a Razzie Award for Worst Musical Score, but that didn't deter Mann from choosing them a second time to compose the music for his next feature film, the ill-fated 1983 World War II fantasy horror The Keep.